 You are not going to scrape the racket anywhere.
 All we need is the resistance to get cracked or broken.

 All the metal parts like the shaft and frame are made of tempered steel.
 So it will live longer with you without breaking.

 Nylon is a cheap and best option for badminton strings.
 They offer decent feedback and resists oxidation.
 Beginners and intermediate players can greatly benefit from this string type because of its elastic nature.
 These can be obtained at a relatively cheaper price than the other types of strings like titanium composite, composite fiber, etc.

 This racket is tightly stringed with heavy duty nylon string for durability.
 Though it cannot offer the extra stiffness what a titanium core can offer, it still holds well for beginners and defensive players.
 The string tension is on the medium side, making it suitable for playing both offensive and defensive styles.

 4. Dimpled Leather Grip

 Dimpled leather grip provides great grip with comfort.
-Unlike other grip types, leather feels soft on your palms and reasonably sturdier to last long.
+Unlike other grip types, the leather feels soft on your palms and reasonably sturdier to last long.
 Normal grips have extruded surface, while the dimpled grip has predefined grooves for extra grip.